Remove the blue and yellow shield icon from an app in Windows 10

 If you suddenly see a system icon or an application icon that has a blue and yellow shield or icon overlay at the corner, this indicates that the application has to run with admin privileges and each time you run these kinds of applications, a UAC or User Account Control prompt will appear to confirm if you really want to run the application.
 Although this kind of behavior is for security reasons, it can get quite annoying especially if you use the application on a daily basis.
-To make it convenient for you, this post will walk you through on how you can remove the blue and yellow shield icon from an application in your Windows 10 computer.
+To make it convenient for you, this post will walk you through how you can remove the blue and yellow shield icon from an application on your Windows 10 computer.

 The User Account Control or UAC setting is the one that ensures no program can run with administrative privileges unless it is allowed by the user.
-This stops any program that could be potentially harmful to the computer from making any changes which is why keeping this setting to its default state is for the best and making any changes in its setting is not recommended unless it is really needed.
+This stops any program that could be potentially harmful to the computer from making any changes which are why keeping this setting to its default state is for the best and making any changes in its setting is not recommended unless it is really needed.

 So if you really have to remove the icon overlay in an application, there are several ways you can do that.
 You can try reinstalling the program and set Compatibility or change the UAC level.
 For more information, refer to every option given below.

 Option 1 – Try to reinstall the application and set Compatibility

 As you know, the application icons where you can see the shields are shortcuts mostly and they signify that the User Account Control will appear each time you launch the app.
 Thus, if you have an app that you use regularly and you’re certain that the app can be trusted, you can try to reinstall the app and set its compatibility by following these steps: